ebadmirza2005/dreams-app/README.md

 5. Change Menu Popup To Navigation Drawer
 6. Home Screen:
-   - Remove User Card
+   - Remove User Card         (Done)
    - Change Home Screen UI

 7. Add a few things in the app bar of about user details and use it all screens in the app.
 8. Increse Button Size in form section screen.